Duck Valley Fishing Report

 General

-If you catch a fish with a tag, shown below, please report the tag number, reservoir fish was caught, length of fish, if the fish was kept or released and angling gear used to This email address is being protected from spambots.
+If you catch a fish with a tag, please report: the tag number, the reservoir the fish was caught, length, weight, angling gear used, and if the fish was harvested or released.
+All tag reports to This email address is being protected from spambots.
 You need JavaScript enabled to view it., or call (208) 759-3246.
 This information will help us continue to make Duck Valley fishing a memorable experience.

 Vendor Information